updated August 1, 2019

 There’s a general rule I tend to give authors, and that’s to really notice what your character is doing on the page and limit it.
 There are certain things that can really only happen once for a character in a whole book, or it comes across as forced or makes a statement about the character that your readers will pick up, even if it’s subconsciously.

-So I’m in the middle of revisions, and I realized that my characters smile too much.
+So back in one of my earlier projects, I noticed in the middle of revising that my characters smile too much.
 Especially my protagonist.
-And she’s not even happy somteimes.
+And she’s not even happy sometimes.
 She’s just pretending to be happy for those around her.
 Only when I tried to fix it, it came out about like this conversation: